cargo-deny

 - Maybe the crate has actually already been updated, but the maintainer hasn't published a new version yet, and you can ask if they can publish a new one.

-- Maybe, even though the versions are supposedly incompatible according to semver, they actually aren't, and you can temporarily introduce a
+- Maybe, even though the versions are supposedly incompatible according to semver, they actually aren't, and you can temporarily patch 1 or more crates to use a different version requirement without actually change the crates' code itself.

 - And finally, you don't care about a particular case of multiple versions, so you just tell cargo-deny to ignore one or more of the specific versions, and the situation will eventually resolve itself.